 TGaz Editor: Modify the last line of 9.4.2.250 (P30L7 in D0.4) as follows:

-All the fields definitions are the same as in 9.4.2.249 (DMGz Specific Parameters)Change 4:
+The definitions of all fields except the LOS Assessment field, are the same as in 9.4.2.249 (DMGz Specific Parameters).

+The LOS Assessment field is set to 1 in an EDMGz Direction Measurement Parameters element sent by an ISTA in an initial FTM frame to indicate a request for LOS assessment in the FTM session (see 11.26.6.4.7.N)

+The LOS Assessment field is set to 1 in an EDMGz Direction Measurement Parameters element sent by an RSTA indicates an agreement to include LOS assessment in the FTM session.

+Change 4:

 Negotiation of the LOS exchange in the initial setup.